anton-malakhov/scipy_proceedings/papers/oleksandr_pavlyk/numba/svml.rst

             addq    $-16, %r13
             jne     .LBB0_13

-So having enabled svml high accuracy functions this jitted code can work more than 4x times faster than with usual libm's code.
+Thanks to enabled support of high accuracy SVML functions in LLVM this jitted code sees more than 4x increase in performance.

 svml enabled: